Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/cprInfant.md

 - You are too exhausted to continue.
 - The scene becomes unsafe.
-- The infant regains consciousness and is breathing adequately, GO TO
+- The infant regains consciousness and is breathing adequately:

 [Go to Rescue Breathing](/instructions/0/0/15)